Curry Leaves

 Plant family: Rutaceae

-Curry leaves are extremely fragrant, an essential component of South Indian cuisine, and can be used in a wide array of dishes.
-They can be hard to find outside of a well-stocked Indian grocery store, though, so why not grow your own?
 These subtropical trees grow well in Texas.
-They make nice container plants that can be brought in during winter for harvesting leaves year-round or can be planted directly in the garden (they'll freeze down to the ground in the winter, but keep the base well-mulched and they’ll come back from the roots in the spring).
+They make nice container plants that can be brought in during winter for harvesting leaves year-round or can be planted in the ground.
+Just give them some time to settle in before a freeze, mulch them well, and they'll come back from the roots in the spring.

 Pruning Curry Trees